JacobUns/DND-Brain/Aothir/Taverns/Taverns of Skill and Artistry.md

 **Description**:
 A vibrant tavern-catwalk hybrid where designers showcase enchanted fashion as a form of self-expression, storytelling, and rebellion.
 Patrons drink and judge in equal measure, awarding the coveted **Threadmark** to those whose creations speak with true vision and magic.

-**How It Works**:
-Any may submit a piece to walk the Thornwalk (the runway) or perform a live creation.
-Peer judges—only those who already bear a Threadmark - may affix their enchanted ribbon if they believe the piece meets the three ideals: expression, innovation, and intention.

-Gaining enough ribbons awakens the golden needle from within the central loom, which floats to the artisan and pins itself gently to their work.
-This moment, always silent, is never forgotten.

-**Why It Matters**:
-Threadmark bearers are advisors to nobles, outfitters to assassins, and symbols of rebellion to the common folk.
-Their designs are said to shape court politics, incite revolutions, or curse their wearers in elegant ruin.

-**In-Game Effects**:
-- Gain advantage on Charisma checks when using fashion or costume as part of your social presence or disguise
-- May design enchanted clothing or accessories with minor magical effects (DM approval)
-- Once per long rest, instantly mend, reweave, or stylize a piece of clothing or disguise to match a scene or persona

-**Game Hooks**:
-- A cursed ensemble designed for a political debut is missing.
-If worn, it may trigger arcane ruin - or assassination.
-- A rival Threadmark bearer begins unveiling pieces that copy another’s style… and deeper secrets.
-- A noble seeks a designer to craft a garment of _truth_ - woven from emotion, not cloth.
-But whose truth will it reveal?
 ---